Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Stay with me - the next is the last but not the easiest part:

 - **Eclipse attacks (full nodes and light clients both affected)**.
-  Blockchain is a P2P network - and Smoldot tries to connect to a variety of nodes of this network (from the bootnodes).
+  Blockchain is a P2P network - and Smoldot tries to connect to a variety of nodes of this network.
   Imagine if all these nodes were to refuse sending data back, that would isolate smoldot from the network - The way that smoldot learns which nodes exist (GOSSIP) is from the nodes themselves (bootnodes).
-  If smoldot is only ever connected to malicious nodes, it won't ever be able to reach non-malicious nodes - if the list of bootnodes only contains malicious nodes, smoldot will never be able to reach any non-malicious node.
-  If the list of bootnodes contains a single honest node, then smoldot will be able to reach the whole network.
+  If smoldot is only ever connected to malicious nodes, it won't ever be able to reach non-malicious nodes If the list of bootnodes contains a single honest node, then smoldot will be able to reach the whole network.
   !!! this attack is effectively a denial-of-service, as it will prevent smoldot from accessing the blockchain!